maximilian-kruse/SPIN/README.md

 SPIN is being developed in the research group [Uncertainty Quantification](https://www.scc.kit.edu/forschung/uq.php) at KIT.
 Large portions of SPIN are based on the [hIPPYlib](https://dl.acm.org/doi/10.1145/3428447) software library for large-scale (Bayesian) inverse problems. hIPPYlib, in turn, uses [FEniCS](https://fenicsproject.org/) for finite element computations.
-It is distributed as free software under the [MIT License](https://choosealicense.com/licenses/mit/).
+SPIN is distributed as free software under the [MIT License](https://choosealicense.com/licenses/mit/).